The first of three Jim Carrey films turned into an

 or by joining forces with each other.
 Some of these foes included Walter, a

-carryover from the comics, the mute strongman who could actually harm The Mask and
+mute strongman who could actually harm The Mask and split the mask in half (he

-Bennett), were two comic book fanboys who tried to give themselves super
+fanboys who tried to give themselves super powers via radiation exposure, turning

-powers via radiation exposure, turning themselves into Putty Thing and Fish Guy, respectively; Kablamus (Cummings,
+themselves into Putty Thing and Fish

-impersonating Sterling Holloway),
+Guy, respectively; Kablamus (Cummings, impersonating Sterling Holloway), became

-chemicals while working on an unbreakable balloon formula; Channel Surfer (Gary Owens) teleported through
+working on an unbreakable balloon formula; Channel Surfer (Gary Owens) teleported through

 televisions on his surfboard after throwing a fit when his favorite show was canceled